↑

 When you have thoughts about your husband (especially if they’re negative), ask yourself why he’s doing that.
 Then, pay attention to the story you’re telling yourself.

-The story I was telling myself in the previously mentioned ‘making dinner scenario’ varied, but most often I told myself the reason he didn’t want to help me was because he was mad at me.
+The story I told myself in the previously mentioned ‘making dinner scenario’ varied, but I often said to myself that he didn’t want to help me because he was mad at me.

 The thought of him being mad at me made me feel defensive (because I felt bad and didn’t know what I had done to make him mad).